cz23in/algorithms/README.md

   <img src="coverage_screenshots/Xueqi/Function2_after.png" alt="screenshot of the new coverage results">
 </p>

-The initial branch coverage was 0%, since there were no tests.
-After adding new test cases, the branch coverage of `partition` function is 100%.
+The initial branch coverage was 0%, there were no tests for this function.
+After adding new test cases, the branch coverage of `minimumCoins` function is 100%.

 `minimumCoins` Method Branches:
-1. **For Loop**:
-    - The for loop is covered by `testPartition_ValidArray_CorrectPartitioning`.

-2. **If Condition**:
+1. **Basic coverage tests for the loops**:
+    - This method is also a standalone method for calculation, so I still use different inputs to see if the test could achieve full coverage under different input scenarios.
+Just as the results shows, the three for loops is covered by all test cases.

+2. **Coverage test for the inner if statements**:
+    - `if.1`: Covered by the same test case, ensuring the partition logic is validated.
-    - `if (nums[i] < pivot)`: Covered by the same test case, ensuring the partition logic is validated.
+    - `if.2`: Covered by the same test case, ensuring the partition logic is validated.

+3. **Edge Cases**:
+    - In this case, egde cases can be when there is no result for the calculation (output zero) or there are less than 3 inputs.
+There are 3 methods for test edge cases, and just as the results shows, they does not change the coverage.

+### Overall

 <Provide a screenshot of the old coverage results by running an existing tool (the same as you already showed above)>